DAVISON COUNTY COURTHOUSE

 - Insure that potential buyers are notified that property is in a flood area.

 The Davison County Flood Plain Authority is the county/city limit line.
 Some areas of the county have been mapped, while others have not.
-The Planning & Zoning Administration Office can assist you with an aerial view of the property using the Geographic Information System (GIS), or the property owner can access the system @ http://ims.districtiii.org/davison_zoning.Click on Davison County, then click on the link under Planning and Zoning.
+The Planning & Zoning Administration Office can assist you with an aerial view of the property using the Geographic Information System (GIS), or the property owner can access the system @ https://www.davisonreports.com/.Click on the “View Map” button.

 Geographic Information System (GIS)